 Cholera is rare in industrialized nations.

-People who live in areas with poor or inadequate water treatment, sanitation and hygiene practices are more likely to get the disease.
+People who live in areas with shortages of safe drinking water or inadequate sanitation are vulnerable to cholera.

 2014 - 190,549 reported cases in 42 countries with 2,231 deaths.